bheemacharlavishnupriya2309-blip/CO1_F.Backtracking-3rd-question_2601240005/README.md

-**QUESTION**
-University Timetable
+# University Timetable Using Backtracking

+## QUESTION

+**University Timetable**

 A university needs to assign subjects to classrooms and time slots while avoiding conflicts between subjects and teachers.

-Question: How can backtracking be applied to find a valid timetable?
+**Question:** How can backtracking be applied to find a valid timetable?

-**SOLUTION**

-# University Timetable Using Backtracking
+---

+# SOLUTION

 ## 1. Description